DDLP: Unsupervised Object-Centric Video Prediction with Deep Dynamic Latent Particles: Experiments

 We evaluate DDLP on long-term video prediction as described above, while training on short sequences of frames.
 Our SOTA baselines include the patch-latent based model G-SWM~\citep{lin2020gswm}, and the slot-based model SlotFormer~\citep{wu2022slotformer}, using their publicly available code and pre-trained models~\citep{gswm20code, slotfromer23code}.

-\textbf{Evaluation metrics:} for all datasets, we report the standard visual metrics\footnote{We use the open-source PIQA library\citep{piqa22code}.}--PSNR, SSIM~\citep{wang2004ssim} and LPIPS~\citep{zhang2018lpips}, to quantify the quality of the generated sequence compared to the ground-truth (GT) sequence.
-For the sake of brevity, we present LPIPS results in the main text as it is more consistent with human perception~\citep{wu2022slotformer}, while the PSNR and SSIM metrics are reported in Appendix~\ref{sec:apndx_res}.
-In addition, for \texttt{Balls-Interaction} we calculate the mean Euclidean error (MED10~\cite{lin2020gswm}) summed over the first 10 prediction steps as we have GT ball positions.
+\textbf{Evaluation metrics:} for all datasets, we report the standard visual metrics\footnote{We use the open-source PIQA library\citep{piqa22code}.} -- PSNR, SSIM~\citep{wang2004ssim} and LPIPS~\citep{zhang2018lpips}, to quantify the quality of the generated sequence compared to the ground-truth (GT) sequence.
+In addition, for \texttt{Balls-Interaction} we calculate the mean Euclidean error (MED10,~\citealt{lin2020gswm}) summed over the first 10 prediction steps as we have GT ball positions.

-\textbf{Results:} We present our quantitative results in Table~\ref{tab:metrics_subtable}, with additional results and rollouts available in Appendix~\ref{sec:apndx_res}.
+\textbf{Results:} We present our quantitative results in Tables~\ref{tab:balls_metrics} and ~\ref{tab:full_metrics}, with additional results and rollouts available in Appendix~\ref{sec:apndx_res}.
 An extended comparison with SlotFormer can be found in Appendix~\ref{sec:apndx_slotformer}.
 Please visit \url{https://taldatech.github.io/ddlp-web/} to see video rollouts.
 In the following, we summarize our observations on DDLP's performance in comparison to the baselines.